radiosilence/go-brew-search/README.md

 # 🍺 go-brew-search

-> **🤖 AI Experiment**: This project was entirely generated through a conversation with Claude 3.5 Sonnet.
+> **🤖 AI Experiment**: This project was entirely generated through a conversation with Claude 4 Opus.
 It serves as an experiment in AI-assisted software development.

 A blazing-fast, interactive Homebrew package search tool with local caching.
 Say goodbye to slow `brew search` commands!